w4jbm/Python-Programs/README.md

 ![alt text](https://github.com/w4jbm/Python-Programs/raw/master/findbjct.png "Finding Bowdon Junction")

+## getimg.py

+This program uses the Bing search engine and will download the results of an image search.
+When I'm looking for clip art or an illustrive picture, I have better luck downloading them and picking out one from the local copy of the results.
+This makes it easier to seperate out things like thumbnails or pictures on sites that aren't going to let you download them.
+Use is fairly simple:

+`./getimg.py blue sportscars`

+The program stores the downloaded images in timestamped subdirectories.
+This can actually be tweaked to do some interesting things like get the top 10 image search results for something like 'fashion hats' (just picking an example) with a cron job and seeing how they change week by week.
+The number of results and some other parameters can be easily changed.

 ## mapcnty.py

 Create a choropleth centered on Carroll County, GA, with the surrounding counties also colored.
 Makes use of FIPS codes to identify counties.